Skip to main content

 Step 1: Consultation: teachers speak with their Learning Services Consultant.
 Online assessments, discussion with parents, teachers, and regional admin may be part of the process of deciding and using a full-year acceleration or retention strategy.

 Step 2: Forms and Approvals: Acceleration and Retention form is filled out by the teacher or LS Consultant.
-All final full-year acceleration decisions are made by the Academic Head of School and will be noted as a pinned log entry in the student’s Communications & Notes in Encom.
+All final full-year acceleration decisions are made by the Head of Schools and will be noted as a pinned log entry in the student’s Communications & Notes in Encom.

 Course Acceleration or Retention